People's Defence Force (Myanmar)

 According to the NUG statement, the PDF is divided into five regional commands (Northern, Southern, Central, Eastern and Western commands), each mounting at least three brigades.
 Each brigade consists of five battalions, which divide into four companies.
 On 13 July 2021, NUG's minister of defence Yee Mon stated that the strength of the newly-formed militia was expected to reach 8,000 by the end of the month.
-Estimates by The Irrawadday put the PDF's numbers at 65,000 in November 2022.
-PDF believe in the usage of guerrilla warfare tactics to achieve their aims.
+Estimates by The Irrawaddy put the PDF's numbers at 65,000 in November 2022.
+More recent estimates put the PDF's strength at 100,000, even though not all are believed to be fully armed and trained.
+The PDF's leadership endorse guerrilla warfare tactics in pursuit of their aims.
+The military often called People Defence Force (PDF) as "ပဒတ်", especially during early years of formation, mainly due to their implementation of small, fragmented and guerilla warfare tactics with less sophisticated weapons.

 History

 Minister of Defence Yee Mon announced on 16 April 2021 that NUG would establish an armed wing that would cooperate with various ethnic armed organisations to launch an armed revolution against the junta.
 On 5 May 2021, NUG announced the formation of the PDF as a "forerunner of the federal armed forces".
-It also stated that the PDF formed in response to the violence happening throughout the country.
+It also stated that the PDF was formed in response to the violence happening throughout the country.
 On 28 May 2021, NUG released a video of the PDF's graduation ceremony, announcing that the armed wing was ready to challenge the junta's forces.
 On 7 September 2021, the NUG announced the launch of the "People's Defensive War" against the military junta, and urged the citizens to revolt against the junta in every corner of the country.

 On 7 September 2022, NUG acting president Duwa Lashi La gave a speech on the one-year anniversary of the defensive war.
 He stated that the PDF suffered from 1,500 casualties within one year after the declaration, and that the junta was losing their territorial control.
 The NUG also stated that 2023 would be an important year as they would "successfully end the revolution in that year and six battlefronts would be opened to do so".

 Starting from 2023, local PDFs have been reportedly planning to perform coordinated attacks against the regime as a "Phase 2 of the NUG's one year plan".
+On 5 May 2023, the NUG stated that around 300 battalions and columns have been established nationwide, as well as local PDFs in 250 townships.
+Duwa Lashi La also stated that the combating strength of the PDF is "now greater than that of the regime", and the PDF soldiers need equipment to defend against the regime's airstrike attacks.
+On 1 June 2023, the NUG announced the formation of the 5101st Battalion, the first military battalion based in Yangon Region.